Friday, November 2, 2012

 Ingredients:

-1 pound quinoa spaghetti (or your favorite variety and shape of pasta)
+1 lb Spaghetti (or your favorite variety and shape of pasta)

 Directions: